CodeWithKyrian/transformers-php/docs/utils/image.md

   ```

 - ### `rgb()`
   Converts the image to RGB color space.
-This operation affects the instance it's called on, but still returns that
-  instance for method chaining.

   Returns:
     - An image object representing the RGB image.